Student Achievement Awards

 LANGUAGE(S): Entries in English will be judged by English-speaking professionals.
 Entries in Spanish will be judged by Spanish-speaking professionals.
 Entries in other languages may be entered.
 Judging of these entries is subject to the availability of qualified judges who speak the language of the entry.
 We recommend that entrants in languages other than English or Spanish submit an English-language translation of the narration track.

 ORIGINAL MATERIAL: At least two-thirds of an entry must consist of original material, unless previously produced material has been given some unique and creative treatment.
 Entrants must specifically identify and give credit to all non-original material included in the entry.
 This includes music use.

-Note: Regional NATAS high school recipients will automatically advance to a national competition.
-Those honorees will be announced at a live event to be scheduled in the fall of 2017.
-For more information visit our website: https://emmyonline.org/nationalstudent
+NOTE: Regional high school recipients will automatically advance to the National Student Production Awards.
+Recipients of these national awards will be announced at an event in the fall.
+For more information visit our website: http://emmyonline.org/nationalstudent

 RESTRICTION ON THE USE OF EMMY® MARK: Schools may refer to the fact that they are recipients of a NATAS Student Production Award, but may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion.

 The Mid-Atlantic Chapter accepts student entries from Pennsylvania (except Erie), New Jersey, Northern Delaware and the Steubenville, OH/Wheeling, WV area.

 ELIGIBILITY PERIOD: Entries must have been produced in the Mid-Atlantic Region during the eligibility period February 16, 2017-February 15, 2018.